 Bean to cup coffee machines make the freshest brew, grinding the bean and pouring the coffee automatically.
 If you’ve never had freshly ground coffee you may not even realise there is a big difference to the taste of the coffee if you are drinking it minutes after the beans are ground.
 When using pre ground packed coffee you lose some of the intended flavors.
 He are some options if you think a bean to cup machine is right for you.

 These espresso machines use Thermoblock technology making them smaller and much cheaper than a conventional boiler machines.
 Some espresso machines can be a little messy but are worth it for a decent coffee.
 So if you want control over your espresso, these pump coffee machines are ideal.
-They come with 3 filters for 1 cup, 2 cups or ESE pods and as they are designed for home use they very easy to use, you don’t need to be a barista to get the most from the machines.
+This machine comes with 3 filters for 1 cup, 2 cups or ESE pods and as the are specifically designed for home use they very easy to use.
+You don’t need to be a barista to get the most from the machines.

 Stovetop coffee makers may seem like a complicated machine but they are actually relatively easy to use and produce rich, authentic Italian coffee in minutes.
 The bottom chamber contains water.
 When heated the steam pressure pushes the water through a basket containing ground coffee, then into the collecting chamber.
-As they are made of compartments they are also easy to clean.
+Since this machine made up of compartments they are also easy to clean.

 Filter or Drip Coffee is a cheap and easy way for coffee lovers to get there morning fix.
 With these machines you are basically pouring hot water onto ground coffee beans, then allowing to brew.
 It then drips through into a carafe where the coffee is kept warm by a hot plate so is usually good for a couple of hours.
 With so many ground coffee options on the market, there must be one to suit your taste.